advanced-security/codeql-queries/java/CWE-078/CommandInjectionRuntimeExecLocal.md

 # Command Injection into Runtime.exec() with dangerous command
-Code that passes remote user input to an arugment of a call of `Runtime.exec` that executes a scripting executable will allow the user to execute malicious code.
+Code that passes local user input to an arugment of a call of `Runtime.exec` that executes a scripting executable will allow the user to execute malicious code.

 ## Recommendation